Data Mapping to an HL7 Message in the eiConsole for Healthcare

-Here we are in the eiConsole, we’ll add a source, and add a target.
-We’ll create a new transformation for this mapping.
-The first thing we need to do is to build the map itself.
+Next, we’ll create a new transformation for this mapping.
+The first thing we need to do is build the map itself.
 We’ll do this in the PilotFish Data Mapper.
-Our store’s format will be a custom XML file, so we’ll choose the XML format reader to read that file in.
+Our source format will be a custom XML file.
+We use the XML format reader to read that file in.
 Simply hit “read format”, that will pull in the structure of our custom XML file on the left-hand side.

-As I do this, XSLT is being generated for my mapping that I can then test in the testing view of the data mapper.
+As I do this, XSLT is being generated for the mapping that I can test in the testing view of the data mapper.
 Here we can see values from my source mapped into my HL7 XML template.
 Similarly, we can see the date of birth with the formatting rules placed in the date and time of birth field.

-So, it’s just that easy you can take a sample HL7 message from any implementation guide or vendor system loaded as a target template, drag and drop your source data onto it, and you’re done!
+So, it’s just that easy!
+You can take a sample HL7 message from any implementation guide or vendor system loaded as a target template drag & drop your source data onto it and you’re done.
 You’ve created a transformation to a custom defined HL7 message template.

 Review our long list of other helpful HL7 Tools included with our Integration Engine, the eiConsole.
 We encourage you to try it for yourself by downloading a Free 90-Day Trial of eiConsole by PilotFish.